Understanding Laws in Georgia About Using Bicycles on Public Roads

 It is illegal to ride a bicycle on a sidewalk in Georgia.
 In Georgia, anyone under the age of 16 who is riding a bicycle on a public road must wear an approved safety helmet.
 Minors under the age of 16 who violate bicycle use laws will not be fined or imprisoned, but their parents or guardians can be charged with a misdemeanor.

-What Are the Common Causes of Bicycle Accidents in Georgia
+What Are the Usual Causes of Bicycle Accidents in Canton, Georgia?

-These bicycle accident statistics were characterized by the following:
+These accident statistics were characterized by the following:

 - The bicyclist was assigned some or all of the fault in 50% of the accidents.

-- The cyclist was a man or teenage boy in 77% of the bicycle accidents.
+- The cyclist was a man or teenage boy in 77% of the accidents.

 - The mean age of the bicyclist was 31 years.

-- Slightly over half of these bycicle accidents occurred in large cities.
+- Slightly over half of these accidents occurred in large cities.

 Common themes in these bike accidents are that motorists don’t see cyclists, don’t look for cyclists, or notice them but underestimate their speed and ability to react quickly.

-Reckless driving by both cyclists and motor vehicle operators can also cause bicycle accidents.
+Reckless driving by both cyclists and motor vehicle operators can also cause accidents.
 Cyclists who weave in and out of traffic, run stop signs and red lights, and don’t stop at crosswalks are at high risk of hitting a car or a pedestrian or being hit by a car.
-Likewise, car drivers who use excessive speed and drive recklessly are more likely to fail to notice a bicycle or be unable to react quickly enough to avoid hitting a cyclist.
+Likewise, car drivers who use excessive speed, intoxicated drivers, or reckless drivers are more likely to fail to notice a bicycle or be unable to react quickly enough to avoid hitting a cyclist.

 A final factor in bike accidents is poor road conditions.
 Cyclists who hit potholes can crash, and debris accumulating on the shoulder of the road can cause cyclists to crash or swerve suddenly to the left, directly into the path of oncoming vehicles.

-Cyclists injured on public roads have the right to seek compensation for damages.
-If the bicycle accident is caused by poor road conditions, such as potholes or debris on the road, the governmental agency responsible for maintaining the street can be found liable.
-If the bike accident is caused by the reckless or negligent behavior of a motor vehicle driver, the negligent driver can be required to pay compensation to the injured cyclist.
+Bicycle accident victims injured on public roads have the right to seek compensation for damages through personal injury claims.
+Getting representation from an experienced bicycle accident attorney is highly advised.
+If the accident is caused by poor road conditions, such as potholes or debris on the road, the governmental agency responsible for maintaining the street can be found liable.
+If the bike accident is caused by the reckless or negligent behavior of a motor vehicle driver, the negligent driver can be required to pay compensation for the injuries sustained by the bike rider.

-In Georgia, a cyclist must be found to be less than 50% responsible for a bicycle accident to be eligible for compensation.
+In Georgia, a bike rider must be found to be less than 50% responsible for a accident to be eligible for compensation.

 Some common reasons why a cyclist might be considered responsible for a bicycle accident include:

-- Not stopping at a stop sign (19% of bicycle accidents)
+- Not stopping at a stop sign (19% of accidents)

-- Riding the wrong way, against traffic (15% of bicycle accidents)
+- Riding the wrong way, against traffic (15% of accidents)

-- Failing to yield the right of way (10% of bicycle accidents)
+- Failing to yield the right of way (10% of bike crashes)

-In addition, cyclists could be assigned some of the blame for a bicycle accident if they failed to give hand signals before stopping or turning, did not have a headlight or reflectors, were riding under the influence, or were cycling recklessly in hazardous weather or road conditions.
+In addition, cyclists could be assigned some of the blame for an accident if they failed to give hand signals before stopping or turning, did not have a headlight or reflectors, were riding under the influence, or were cycling recklessly in hazardous weather or road conditions.

 Cyclists aren’t required to carry liability insurance because even if they technically caused the bicycle accident, the cyclist usually incurs most of the damage.
-The majority of bike accidents are caused in full or in part by reckless motor vehicle drivers, who are responsible for the bicycle accident injuries and damage that occur due to their negligence.
+The majority of bike crashes are caused in full or in part by reckless motor vehicle drivers, who are responsible for the bicycle accident’s personal injuries and damage that occur due to their negligence.

 However, regular cyclists should consider obtaining some form of liability insurance coverage.
 If you are a victim of a hit-and-run bike accident or an uninsured driver, your insurance may cover your expenses.
 If not, the state does maintain a special fund for victims of uninsured drivers, or you could file a civil lawsuit against the driver.
 If the driver was working at the time of the accident (an Uber driver or food deliverer, for example), the employer might be liable for your expenses.
-It is essential to consult a bicycle accident lawyer under these special circumstances to determine the best strategy to pursue.
+It is essential to consult a Canton bicycle accident lawyer under these special circumstances to determine the best strategy to pursue compensation for your personal injuries.

 How to Stay Safe While Biking and How Drivers Can Help Keep Cyclists Safe